Back to Top

 Black Abolitionist Archive

-Voice of the Fugitive - October 8, 1851
+Voice of the Fugitive - December 17, 1851

-Palladium of Liberty - October 9, 1844
+Palladium of Liberty - April 24, 1844

 William Wells Brown

-Colored American - March 21, 1840
+Colored American - June 12, 1841

-Provincial Freeman - June 3, 1854
+Provincial Freeman - April 15, 1854

 From the 1820s to the Civil War, African Americans assumed prominent roles in the transatlantic struggle to abolish slavery.
 In contrast to the popular belief that the abolitionist crusade was driven by wealthy whites, some 300 black abolitionists were regularly involved in the antislavery movement, heightening its credibility and broadening its agenda.
 The Black Abolitionist Digital Archive is a collection of over 800 speeches by antebellum blacks and approximately 1,000 editorials from the period.
 These important documents provide a portrait of black involvement in the anti-slavery movement; scans of these documents are provided as images and PDF files.